JarvyJ/Rhasspy-Satellite/README.md

 The Rhasspy Satellite image is built on top of the [Skiff platform](https://github.com/skiffos/skiffos) for embedded systems, and will one day be integrated with [Home Intent](https://homeintent.jarvy.io).

 ## Installation
-The main way to install it is to grab the latest system image from the [Releases](https://github.com/JarvyJ/Rhasspy-Satellite/releases) page (TODO: actually cut a release), and flash it to your Raspberry Pi.
+The main way to install it is to grab the latest system image from the [Releases](https://github.com/JarvyJ/Rhasspy-Satellite/releases) page, and flash it to your Raspberry Pi.
 I recommend using the [Raspberry Pi Imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/) with the "Custom" image option.

 ### Networking Setup
 After flashing it, you can setup your networking config.
 All the networking lives in a folder called `skiff` on the `persist` partition.